Signed in as:

 One of the last horses to share that day was a gelding.
 He kept using the word “book,” and he spoke of a ministry.
 He said he very much wanted the owner’s husband to finish writing a book.
 I asked her if her husband was writing a book, and if it had something to do with a ministry.
 She revealed that he was, in fact, writing a book, but that it was temporarily on hold due to other commitments.
 She also shared that her husband was indeed a minister!
 The gelding was adamant that her husband really needed to finish writing his book and that he (the horse) wanted to help him do it.
 He shared that the reason the book needed to be finished right away was because his herd had plans for him to start writing another book.
 In fact, he stated it would be a series of three “little books.”
 He shared topics that each of the little books would address, how they would impact people’s lives, and even shared what the artwork would look like.
 The detail he shared was remarkable in every way.
 He even outlined how the layout of the ranch in the drawings for book would differ from their actual ranch and what the purpose was for each alteration.

 Finally, he showed me a vision of the inside of the back cover of the book.
 It was a watercolor drawing of very tall, almost sheer, red and golden rock cliffs.
 Below the image there was a paragraph written that I could not quite make out.
 It felt as if the paragraph described the unknown, to me at least, importance of the cliffs.
-I described the drawing in the vision I was shown, and the owner exclaimed, “Ginny, these horses were gathered from the Little Book Cliffs here in Colorado!”

 I’m pretty sure we both cried at that point.
-That was the first time I had ever heard of the Little Book Cliffs, or the wild herd of mustangs that lives there.
+That was the first time I had ever heard of the Little Book Cliffs, or the wild herd of "mustangs" that lives there.

 Roughly eight months later, after losing three recently adopted horses in the first six months of 2020 and one in 2019, my husband and I were sure we would never adopt another horse again.
 We were devastated by the profound loss we had experienced over the years, especially after we had invested so much of our heart and soul with them.
 We had loved them for 12 years, 1.5 years, eight months, and eight weeks, respectively, in order of their passing.